Research Centre for Sport Coaching

-The Centre conducts high quality research that seeks to further our understanding of the dynamic processes involved in sport coaching, physical education and outdoor contexts.
+The Centre conducts high quality research that seeks to further our understanding of the dynamic processes involved in sport coaching.
 We do this in order to improve participant and professional experience, and inform national and international policy and practice.

 Sport Coaching Effectiveness and Professional Practice